ucbepic/docetl/docs/execution/running-pipelines.md

 ## Running the Pipeline

-To run a pipeline in docetl, follow these steps:
+To run a pipeline in DocETL, follow these steps:

 Ensure your pipeline configuration includes all the required components as described in the [Pipelines](../concepts/pipelines.md) documentation.
 Your configuration should specify: